This post may contain affiliate links. Please read our full Disclosure Policy.

 Cutting The Stems Of The Roses

-It’s important that you unwrap and cut the stems of your rose bouquet right away when you first bring them home.
-After that, it is important that you recut the stems every few days.
-This will help ensure that your flowers are getting enough water and nutrients from the stem up into their petals and leaves so they don’t wilt prematurely.
+When you first bring your rose bouquet home, it’s important to unwrap and cut the stems immediately.
+After that, it’s important to recut the stems every few days.
+This will help ensure that your flowers get enough water and nutrients from the stem into their petals and leaves so they don’t wilt prematurely.

 The best way to recut stems properly is to begin by removing any of the leaves near the bottom of the stem.
 Next, use sharp scissors or gardening shears and cut about one inch off each stem at a 45-degree angle, this way more surface area is exposed for better absorption of water and nutrients from the stem up into the flower itself!

-Be sure not to crush or tear stems when cutting as this could damage delicate cell walls within them which will hinder absorption capabilities significantly!
+Be sure not to crush or tear stems when cutting, as this could damage delicate cell walls within them, significantly hindering absorption capabilities!

 Easy Tips and Tricks for Roses In a Vase